Architecture, Environment & Housing Architecture

 Do you want to release your creative impulses and imagination, and nurture your intellectual drives whilst responding to real life design concerns?
 Studying University of Plymouth's Bachelor of Arts (Honours) Architectural Studies degree in Hong Kong will offer you an opportunity to do so!
-The course allows you to engage with current affairs and ever-changing global currents across multiple fields, whilst consciously being oriented towards proposing sensitive responses.
+Accredited by the Royal Institute of British Architects (RIBA) for Part 1, the course allows you to engage with current affairs and ever-changing global currents across multiple fields, whilst consciously being oriented towards proposing sensitive responses.

 You will learn to think outside the box by engaging in multi-faceted and integrated processes of building design; covering subjects to do with architecture, urbanism and critical theories, to communications, sustainable systems and technologies.
 Doing this in a stimulating, dynamic and collegial environment will allow you to gain the confidence to ask questions, challenge inherited beliefs and gain skills employers value highly, whilst appreciating the built environment past, present and future.

 The Bachelor of Arts (Honours) Architectural Studies aims to challenge and enable students to:

 - Develop and demonstrate their ability for creative and critical thought and judgement in generating the design of buildings and places of the highest calibre.

 - Develop ethical design solutions that are respectful of and responsive to people and their cultural and social traditions.